-The 6602 has 2 rotary encoders with integrated push switch, 6 additional buttons and six RED LED s.Designed by Rich, Ships from United States of America
+The 6602 has 2 rotary encoders with integrated push switch, 6 additional buttons and six RED LED s.Designed by Rich in United States of America

 The 6602 "Enigma" control panel board gives you a simple, ready to go solution for the human interface to your Arduino, Raspberry or any other micro controller project you want to make.
 It is versatile enough to be used on any other digital or analog circuitry you can invent.

 The two continuous-turn rotary encoders have outputs that are filtered with RC networks to eliminate switch bounce and give you more reliable signals going into your microprocessor.
 These two encoders have built-in push switches so you can dial in a value or parameter and press to activate it without moving your fingers.